Frequently Asked Questions

 Then in CDA: Upload the ZIP to "Investigation Files" → Click the Chat to Notes button

-The AI extracts all messages, transcribes voice notes, analyzes shared images, and creates a chronological timeline with case summary.
+The AI extracts all messages, transcribes voice notes, reads shared document photos (lab reports, prescriptions, handwritten notes), and creates a chronological timeline with case summary.
 Phone numbers and names are automatically removed for privacy.

 Custom Instructions let you tailor the AI output.
 You can type or voice-record instructions like: